CULT 1023 Working with Cultural Differences (WSTC)

 Coordinator Mona Shrestha Opens in new window

-Description The purpose of this unit is to develop awareness and understanding of cultural differences, whiteness and power relations in Australian society.
+Description The purpose of this subject is to develop awareness and understanding of cultural differences, whiteness and power relations in Australian society.
 Students are introduced to and required to develop a working understanding of theories of whiteness, culture, identity, difference and relations of power.
 Through assignments and activities students have the opportunity to work through the application of these theories in relation to different groups and social issues in the Australian context.

 School Social Sciences